-13Due to the fact that DHHR and the prosecuting attorney were in disagreement the efforts of . .
+On June 7, 1993, the circuit court ordered that this matter be continued for six months See footnote 14 "at which time the Court shall review the efforts of . . .
 Action Youth Care, Inc. to determine whether or not the parents and the child can be successfully reunited or the parental rights [should be] terminated."
 In November 1993, the circuit court enlisted the services of Dr. Paul Kradel, as friend of the court, to perform a psychological study and family assessment of the parties.
 In the report dated February 3, 1994, that Dr. Kradel submitted to the circuit court, he states that Lisa K. "provided me with no definitive answer about who might have done the shaking."
-He concluded that "it is my estimation that it will take a minimum of another three (3) years of intensive social and therapeutic services to bring the biological family to a point of skill where they can function as an independent family unit."
+See footnote 15 He concluded that "it is my estimation that it will take a minimum of another three (3) years of intensive social and therapeutic services to bring the biological family to a point of skill where they can function as an independent family unit."